 JG Wentworth purchases both full and partial payments.
 Here are three options to consider before you start comparing quotes.

-Full: You’ll sell all of your future payments for a large lump sum.
-You won’t receive any other funds in the future, which could decrease your financial security.
+Full: You’ll sell all your future payments for a lump sum.
+You won’t receive any additional funds in the future, which could decrease your financial security.

 Partial: By selling a specific number of future payments, you get a smaller lump sum compared to selling your full payment.
-But after that period of sold payments has passed, you’ll resume receiving payments again.
+But after the period of sold payments passes, you’ll resume receiving payments.

 Percentage: Another variation is to sell a portion of each remaining payment.
 You get a lump sum and reduced annuity payments, but you can depend on reliable income in the future.